 Visit The Brudenell on Tripadvisor

 There’s a bit more colour in the suites and there’s even a penthouse suite (room 210, the hotel’s most popular room) with its own private terrace right on the top corner of the building, which will be a lovely suntrap in the summertime.
-However in summertime, you’ll have the whole beach at your disposal and you couldn’t ask for a hotel nearer the seaside – handy if you leave your sunscreen or bucket and spade in your room.

-If you did come here for a break then you would be following in a long tradition of daytrippers and holidaymakers to Aldeburgh which has been a favourite holiday destination since Victorian times.
 Back even further, in Tudor times, the town was a bustling port with a thriving ship-building industry – Sir Francis Drake’s ship, The Golden Hind, was built here – and there are still elements of its past in the charming town, with its 16th-century Moot Hall building – where the town council still meet – and half-timbered buildings such as the Aldeburgh cinema.

 There are plenty of quirky cafes, shops and restaurants which make it perfect for a day’s exploring, and if you stroll along the coast towards Thorpeness you will find the Scallop, a tribute to local resident and noted composer Benjamin Britten by Suffolk sculptor Maggi Hambling.

-The restaurant at The Brudenell
+The Brudenell restaurant

 All that walking can be hungry work and we were more than ready for dinner in The Brudenell’s Seafood & Grill restaurant, which makes the most of its seaside location with its vast windows making sure everyone gets a sea view.
-Fittingly for a coastal restaurant, the menu focused on local, fresh and sustainably-sourced fish and seafood and seemed to be popular with locals as well as guests which is always a good sign.
-We started with a meze-style selection of bread and hummous, before embarking on starters of smoked haddock and leek tart and a silky-smooth onion and cheddar cheese veloute.

 The main courses included a catch of the day, battered fish, seared scallop and seafood risotto as well as slow-cooked Navarin lamb, truffle pasta, burger and rib-eye steak, which covered all bases, but we had to go for the fish.
 Both the Adnams dry hop battered fish with rosemary fries and the pan-fried hake were excellent and worth of its two AA rosettes.